Doag/PL-SQL-Conventions/articles/deployment.md

 # Deployment of PL/SQL

 ## Continue processing even if the object already exists.
-Explicitly check if the object already exists and don't just try the execute a certain statement.
+Explicitly check if the object already exists and don't just try to execute a certain statement.
 ```
 begin
   select count(1)